joonhyungshin/joonhyungshin.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate studuent in MathSci (Mathematical Sciences) and SoC (School of Computing), KAIST.
+I am an undergraduate student in MathSci (Mathematical Sciences) and SoC (School of Computing), KAIST.

-My current interest includes:

-* Mathematics
-  * Combinatorics, discrete geometry, graph theory
-* Applied Mathematics and Computer Science
-  * Statistics, data science, machine learning
+I am mostly interested in many topics in discrete mathematics, such as combinatorics, graph theory, and discrete geometry.

-Currently, I am working at [Hyperconnect](https://hyperconnect.com/?lang=en) as data scientist.
+Currently, I am working at [Hyperconnect](https://hyperconnect.com/?lang=en) as Data Scientist, whereby I alternatively serve in the military.